Clarence Dutton

 Clarence Edward Dutton (May 15, 1841 – January 4, 1912) was an American geologist and US Army officer.

+Life and career

 Dutton was born in Wallingford, Connecticut on May 15, 1841.
 He graduated from Yale College in 1860 and took postgraduate courses there until 1862, when he enlisted in the 21st Connecticut Volunteer Infantry; he fought at Fredericksburg, Suffolk, Nashville and Petersburg.
 He was elected as a member to the American Philosophical Society in 1871.

 In 1875, he began work as a geologist for John Wesley Powell and, after 1879, for the U.S. Geological Survey (USGS).
 Working chiefly in the Colorado Plateau region, he wrote several classic papers, including geological studies of the high plateaus of Utah (1879–80), the Cenozoic history of the Grand Canyon district (1882), and the Charleston, South Carolina, earthquake of 1886.
 As head of the division of volcanic geology at the USGS, he studied volcanism in Hawaii, California, and Oregon.
 He helped coordinate the scientific response to a large earthquake in the Mexican state of Sonora in 1887.

 In 1878, he was one of the ten founders of the Cosmos Club.
 He was elected a member of the National Academy of Sciences in 1884.

 In 1886, Dutton led a USGS party to Crater Lake, Oregon.
 His team carried a half-ton survey boat, the Cleetwood, up the steep mountain slope and lowered it 2000 ft into the lake.
 From the Cleetwood, Dutton used piano wire with lead weights to measure the depth of the lake at 168 different points.
 The survey team determined the lake was 1996 ft deep.
 The currently-accepted maximum depth figure, measured by sonar, is 1,943 feet (592 m).